qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/defining_properties.rst

 xxx

-Please also have a look at the :doc:`Quick Reference <Properties Quickref>`.
+Please also have a look at the :doc:`Quick Reference <properties quickref>`.

 .. _pages/defining_properties#working_with_the_property_value: